 Kielbasa and Sauerkraut is an easy family meal that can be made quickly in a skillet, in the oven as a sheet pan meal, crock pot, air fryer, or instant pot.
-This simple recipe is a regular on our menu and one of the best meals that we make!
+This simple recipe is a regular on our dinner menu and one of the best meals that we make!

 This post is sponsored by Ohio Pork, but all opinions are my own!

 The flavors of lightly seared pork Kielbasa, a common smoked sausage, pair perfectly with sauerkraut.
 We always use brown sugar to provide balance to the sauerkraut and when we want to kick it up a notch a sprinkle of red pepper flakes gets the job done!